pramodjha/getting-cleaning-data/README.md

 # Subset Name of Features by measurements on the mean and standard deviation
 # Subset the data frame Data by seleted names of Features
 # Read descriptive activity names from “activity_labels.txt
-# Appropriately labels the data set with descriptive variable names
+# Appropriately labels the data set with descriptive variable names.